thegetty/quire-docs/content/guide/styles-customization.md

 ## Overriding Theme Templates

 {{< q-glossary "CSS" >}} changes like those mentioned above are best for re-styling existing elements.
 If though you’d like to make a more structural change, say, to rearrange elements on the page, or add new elements altogether, you’ll need to alter the {{< q-glossary "template" >}} files that come in the {{< q-glossary "theme" >}}.
-That said, other than changing the {{< q-glossary "Variable" >}}s in `variables.scss` file, as described above, it’s usually best not to make other changes directly in the theme itself.
+That said, other than changing the {{< q-glossary "Variables" >}} in `variables.scss` file, as described above, it’s usually best not to make other changes directly in the theme itself.
 By not doing so, it’s much easier to update your theme or switch out other themes later, not to mention easier to undo changes you’ve made.

-For modest changes to the theme {{< q-glossary "template" >}}s, we recommend creating new override files.
+For modest changes to the theme {{< q-glossary "templates" >}}, we recommend creating new override files.
 Much like the `custom.css` file can be used to override styles in the project theme, you can also have files to override templates.
 There are none in the default starting project, so you’ll need to start be creating a new `layouts` directory folder in the main directory of your project.
 Any files you put in this `layouts` directory will override the corresponding files in the `layouts` directory of your theme.
 This includes page templates, partial templates and shortcodes.

 For example, let’s say you want to customize the layout of all the pages in your project with the `type` of `"essay"`.
 In the theme `layouts` directory you’ll find that there’s a sub-directory called `essay` with a file in it called `single.html`.
 This is the template that controls the `"essay"` pages.
 You can see there’s a page header, an abstract the main content `(.Content)` of the {{< q-glossary "Markdown file" >}} and a page bibliography.